Y4tta/Y4tta/README.md

 <p align="center">HELLO HELLO HELLO!!!
 IM YATTA- Haha!!
 I'm found in docks everytime, but I can be in dw spot or dw rps! (infection or not) </p>
 <p align="center">Im alSO FOUND IN LAB RPS, IM MAINLY THE CO-HOST OF AQUATIC AMBITIONS!!!</p>
 <p align="center">I'm the creator of an upcoming BT themed lab, 7 Charms corporation!!</p>
-<p align="center">Please note that I can get very hyper and chaotic, well being a Yatta fiction kin takes a toll on me!!</p>
+<p align="center">Please note that I can get very hyper and chaotic, well being a Yatta fiction kin takes a hold on me!!</p>
-<p align="center">If Im being very hyper, remIND ME!!!</p>

-<p align="center">I'LL ADD MORE LATER ON!!!
-SEE YOU ALL LATER!!!</p>
+<p align="center">I can do ship rps, but only if you ask me! ship rps are reserved for friends unless you ask me for it!</p>

+<p align="center">I'm mostly offtab, probably on discord,watching tiktok, or looking at someone's socials for boundaries before I interact them!</p>

+<p align="center">𝗬𝗢𝗨 𝗔𝗥𝗘 𝗙𝗥𝗘𝗘 to cuddle!! unless if 𝗜'𝗠 in a bad mood, or uncomfortable</p>

 $${\color{yellow}DidㅤIㅤdropㅤcandyㅤANYWHEREㅤinㅤtheㅤelevator?}$$